dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Network/DNS/Systemd Resolve Config.md

 > #comment if you want to see stuff on your local network like yoru printer.
 > #MulticastDNS=resolve
 > # OR
-> #this announces your setup to the the locla network.
+> #this announces your setup to the the local network.
 > MulticastDNS=yes
 >
 > LLMNR=no